-Dr Watson is a member of the Food, Water and Waste research group.
+Dr Watson is a member of the Food, Water, Waste (FWW) Research Group.

 My research is focused on the optimisation of industrial processes using non-invasive sensor technology.
 The application of my research is primarily within the food manufacturing sector where… read more